prometheus/exporter-toolkit/docs/web-configuration.md

 `$2y$10$X0h1gDsPszWURQaxFh.zoubFi6DXncSjhoQNJgRrnGs7EsimhC7zG`

 The cost (10 in the example) influences the time it takes for computing the hash.
-A higher cost will en up slowing down the authentication process.
+A higher cost will end up slowing down the authentication process.
-Depending on the machine, a cost of 10 will take about ~70ms where a cost of 18 can take up to a few seconds.
-That hash will be computed on every password-protected request.
+Depending on the machine, a cost of 10 will take about ~70ms, whereas a cost of 18 can take up to a few seconds.
+That hash will be computed on the first authenticated HTTP request and then cached.

 ## Performance